Humans are the superior social animals instilled with emotions, feelings and most importantly wisdom.

 Effect on Infrastructures:

 The monuments, pagodas, historical places and tombs of Kutch and Saurashtra also either collapsed or suffered serious damage.

 According to the Indian National Trust for Art and Cultural Heritage (INTACH), about 40% of the heritages were collapsed or severely damaged.

 Effect on Human lives and Death tolls:

 As per the sources, the earthquake killed about 20,000 people among which 18 people were from the southeastern part of Pakistan.

 The death toll in the Kutch region alone reached 12,300.

-Rescue Efforts & Relief Operations
+7. Rescue Efforts & Relief Operations

-Since the earthquake occurred on Republic Day, most of Government machinery was occupied thus immediate Government response was not possible.
+Since the earthquake occurred on Republic Day, most of the Government machinery was occupied thus immediate Government response was not possible.

-The Indian Air Force was employed for distribution of relief materials such as blankets, packed foods, tents, and medicine.
+The Indian Air Force was employed for the distribution of relief materials such as blankets, packed foods, tents, and medicine.

-|Read More: Places to hide during earthquake
+|Read More: Places to hide during the earthquake|